Thanatisia/SharedSpace/Docs/Linux/Guides/Server/VNC-Servers/x11vnc/README.md

     - With Arguments
         + -auth [.Xauthority-file-path]  : Explicitly specify the filepath to the target .Xauthority file to use
         + -display [display-port-number] : Specify your $DISPLAY port number (i.e. :n); This display number defines what VNC port number it is mapped to (5900 + display-port-number); Default= :0 = 5900
+        + `-listen [platform]`           : Enable listening of the specified platform
+            - Platforms
+                + localhost: This option ensures that the VNC server only listens on the localhost interface for added security
+        + -o [output-log-file-path]      : Specify x11vnc logfile output filepath (i.e. /var/log/x11vnc.log)
         + -passwd [your-password]        : Explicitly specify the password to authenticate the port number connection
-        + -o [output-log-file-path]      : Specify x11vnc logfile output filepath (i.e. /var/log/x11vnc.log)
+        + `-rfbport [vnc-port-number]` : This option is used to explicitly specify the VNC port you wish to point to; This allows you to match the display number to the VNC port you wish to use (i.e. :1 => 5901, :2 => 5902)
         + -wait [seconds]                : Wait for the specified number of seconds before allowing connections
     - Flags
         + -bg        : Run in the background